"It was the best of times, it was the worst of times."

 This training will work best if your puppy is in your bedroom so you know what he's up to.
 He'll also be more likely to settle in and sleep if he's in the same room with you instead of alone in a new, unfamiliar environment.

 If you aren't willing or able to have your puppy in your room at night, you can do this training with him in another room.
 If you do this, you might try leaving music, a fan, or a white noise machine on, since the sound may help to soothe and relax him.
-You won't be able to hear Fido if he starts to fidget or fuss when he needs to go potty, so you'll need to be extra responsible about getting in there to take him out to potty at regular intervals.
+You won't be able to hear the dog if he starts to fidget or fuss when he needs to go potty, so you'll need to be extra responsible about getting in there to take him out to potty at regular intervals.

 You'll most likely have your puppy sleeping in his crate overnight, so along with this article, also read "Acclimating Your Puppy to His Crate."
-If necessary, you can get additional help from my articles on what to do if Fido barks in his crate or goes potty in his crate.
+If necessary, you can get additional help from my articles on what to do if your dog barks in his crate or goes potty in his crate.

 If you're doing indoor potty training, your puppy can sleep in his confinement area with his bed and access to his potty area.
 If you don't want him to be by himself in another area of the house, you can crate him in your bedroom overnight.
 You shouldn't create an additional indoor potty area for him in your bedroom unless you plan to have one there long-term, so using the crate overnight and his confinement zone with potty area during the day works well for many puppy owners.

 Preparing Your Puppy for Bedtime